 Criminalization of Women

-A disproportionate number of women who were reporting violence against them, found themselves facing criminal charges.
+A disproportionate number of women and gender diverse people who were reporting violence against them, found themselves facing criminal charges.
 The Criminalization of Women Project seeks to reverse this trend.

-The Criminalization of Women Project was conceived to address the disproportionate impact of the law on women who identify violence against them (particularly intimate partner abuse and sexual violence), but then find themselves facing criminal and other consequences.
+The Criminalization of Women Project was conceived to address the disproportionate impact of the law on women and gender diverse people who identify violence against them (particularly intimate partner abuse and sexual violence), but then find themselves facing criminal and other consequences.

-In recent years, the Clinic has noticed an increase in women being criminalized when requesting state protection from gender-based violence.
+In recent years, the Clinic has noticed an increase in women and gender diverse people being criminalized when requesting state protection from gender-based violence.
 Based on our clients’ reports, we have seen this happen in three ways:

-Women are increasingly charged in relation to continued contact with abusers required by custody orders.
+Women and gender diverse people are increasingly charged in relation to continued contact with abusers required by custody orders.

 Sexual Assault Law

-Similar to survivors of domestic abuse, women who are sexually assaulted often remain in close contact with their assaulters without receiving adequate state protection.
+Similar to survivors of domestic abuse, women and gender diverse people who are sexually assaulted often remain in close contact with their assaulters without receiving adequate state protection.

 Immigration and Refugee Law